RafaGago/base_library/readme.md

 * Wrappers for atomics.

-* Wrappers for thread manipulation (adding as needed).
-As of now mutexes and condition variables aren't wrapped (I personally try to code multithreaded applications either by message passing (through lock-free queues) or by using cooperative scheduling).
+* Wrappers for thread manipulation.
+As of now just thread creation and thread local storage.

 It depends on the platform which functions are or aren't "static inline", so it might happen that in some platform some things compile as header only and in